-Building a marketplace app is an extremely attractive idea since today online shopping explicitly prevails offline.
-For instance, in 2021, $919B worth of goods were sold on U.S. marketplaces, and such platforms became a key to success for many businesses.
-And the easier it is to choose, buy and receive a wished item, the more likely users are to come back.
-At the same time, the attractiveness and convenience of your service largely depends on the technologies you choose to build a marketplace app.
+As buyers prefer online shopping to offline, companies look for easy ways to build a marketplace app and to find a platform for it.
+In 2022, $3.25 trillions worth of goods were sold on U.S. marketplace platforms, and such platforms became a key to success for many businesses.
+For example, in Amazon, Taobao, and Tmall you can find thousands of companies selling their products.
+The easier it is to choose, buy and receive a wished item, the more likely users are to come back.
+At the same time, how attractive and convenient your online marketplace is, largely depends on the technologies you choose to develop it.

-For 12 years the Surf team has been building various projects, including online shops and marketplace platforms, and we can clearly say what programming languages are best for each case.
-In this article, we’ll explain how much it costs to build such a service and why Golang is a perfect choice for it.
+For 12 years, the Surf team has been creating various projects, including online shops and marketplace platforms, and we know everything about programming languages to prefer for each case.
+In this article, we’ll explain how much it costs to build a marketplace app and why Golang is best for the purpose.

-What factors affect a marketplace platform development cost
+What factors affect for building a marketplace app: platform’ development cost

 Functions and features of a marketplace

-To build an attractive ecommerce platform, you and your development team need to stay up-to-date on trends and include user-friendly features.
+To build a marketplace app and a platform for that, you and a developer team you chose should be aware of as many trends as possible.
 Surf’s proficient in this task due to the amount of completed ecommerce projects, so we know what is better to start with.

 Onboarding for sellers.
-Make it easy for sellers to understand how to interact with your service: register, load their products, and set up ads.
-They are very busy, so a fast onboarding process is important.
-The more attention you pay to this feature development, the higher will be the chances to become a sales channel that sellers like and recommend to each other.
+Develop tools that help sellers understand how to register in your marketplace, load photos and descriptions of their products, and set up advertisements.
+Sellers are very busy, so a fast onboarding process is important.
+If you pay enough attention to this feature development, it’ll mean a good user experience and, as a result, one more chance to become a marketplace that sellers like and recommend to each other.

 Wishlist.
 This feature helps not only to sell more, but to discover your customers’ way of thinking.
 Each wishlist is unique, and, thanks to it, you may form offers that will positively surprise your customers—so that, your application will gain popularity.